 For example, it’s easier to say I’m “in a gay relationship.”
 And it's easy for people who don’t know my dating history to think I’m a lesbian woman because I’m dating a woman right now.
 But frankly, that’s a bit biphobic.
 While nothing is wrong with identifying as a lesbian, it’s not who I am—and I want to be seen as who I am.
 Representation matters not only in TV shows and movies, but in our daily lives, too.

 We need to see that bisexual and pansexual people exist, are included, and matter.
 We need to see that these sexual orientations aren’t “myths” or “phases” or “people who are greedy.”
 We need to understand that sexuality isn't binary just like gender isn't.

-To fix issues like these, the first step we can take is normalize general descriptors like “sapphic” and “achillean.”
+To fix issues like these, the first step we can take is to normalize general descriptors like “sapphic” and “Achillean.”
 I fully believe this small change is crucial for people’s health and well-being.